LIU Sharks men's basketball: Blackbirds

 The LIU Brooklyn Blackbirds team represented the Brooklyn campus of LIU.
 Following Long Island University's founding in 1927, it soon entered intercollegiate athletic competition.
 Initially, its sports teams wore blue uniforms and became known as the Blue Devils.
 In 1935, a Brooklyn Eagle reporter saw the basketball team in its new black uniforms and stated that the team looked like blackbirds, and a new nickname was born.

-LIU was a national basketball powerhouse in the 1930s and 1940s under Clair Bee, who compiled the highest winning percentage in major college basketball history, and the 1935–36 team was retroactively recognized as the pre-NCAA tournament national champion by the Premo-Porretta Power Poll.
+LIU was a national basketball powerhouse in the 1930s and 1940s under Clair Bee, who compiled a notable winning percentage.
+The 1938–39 and 1940–41 teams both won the National Invitational Tournament with the latter team retroactively named a national champion by the Helms Athletic Foundation.
+The 1935–36 team, the 1938–1939 team, and the 1940–1941 team were all retroactively ranked as the season's top team by the Premo-Porretta Power Poll.
+This poll is not recognized by the NCAA.

 After several players were implicated in the point-shaving scandal of 1951, LIU shuttered its entire athletic program.
 It returned as a member of the College Division (now Division II) in 1957.
 At the same time as the Blackbirds returned, LIU's C.W.
 Post College Pioneers began competing in the College Division as well with the athletic identity renamed LIU Post in 2012.

 The Blackbirds joined the Tri-State Collegiate Basketball League, a conference that included only College Division teams, for the 1959–60 season.
-In 1965, they finished tied for first place with Wagner, and the teams met in a playoff game on Hoftra's home court on March 3, to determine the conference champion and winner of the league's automatic bid to the NCAA tournament.
+In 1965, they finished tied for first place with Wagner, and the teams met in a playoff game on Hofstra's home court on March 3, to determine the conference champion and winner of the league's automatic bid to the NCAA tournament.
 Led by George Barbezat and Al Grant, the Blackbirds overcame a 14-point deficit to defeat Wagner, 78–69.